MatthewYeend/Laravel-Best-Practices/README.md

     return response()->json($users);
 }
 ```
+The **Good** approach improves performance, scalability, and user experience by:
+- Using pagination (`paginate(10)`) instead of retrieving all records at once, preventing potential performance issues with large datasets.
+- Returning a structured response that includes pagination metadata (e.g., total pages, current page), making it easier for frontend applications to handle.
+- Following best practices for API responses, ensuring efficient data retrieval without overwhelming the database or API consumers.

 ---
 ## Use config and language files, constants instead of text in the code
 ### **Bad**